-For a useful summary, see: NHS England (2013) The NHS belongs to the people: a call for action.
+&lt;sup>7 For a useful summary, see: NHS England (2013) The NHS belongs to the people: a call to action.

-At the time known as District Health Authorities, whose role has in turn been subsumed by Health
+At the time known as District Health Authorities, whose role has in turn been subsumed by Health Authorities, then Primary Care Trusts (PCTs), and most recently by CCGs.

-The Department of Health's written evidence to the Health Select Committee's 2014 enquiry into public expenditure on health and social care summarised the formula (currently under review, with the aim of initial findings influencing allocations in 2014-15) as being based on the principle of "equal access for equal need", with per capita funding adjusted by age and health of population and also local variations in the cost of providing care.
+The Department of Health's written evidence to the Health Select Committee's 2014 inquiry into public expenditure on health and social care summarised the formula as being based on the principle of "equal access for equal need", with per capita funding adjusted by age and health of population and also local variations in the cost of providing care.
 However, NHS England is also concerned not to destabilise local health economies by moving funding abruptly from one area to another, and hence actual allocations are moving only over time to the target allocations defined by the formula.
+A recent report by the National Audit Office (NAO) found that there is "wide variation in the extent to which funding that local commissioners receive differs from their target allocations." (see: NAO (2014) Funding healthcare: Making allocations to local areas, at page 8).
+This report was examined by the House of Commons Committee of Public Accounts (see: House of Commons (2014) Funding healthcare: making allocations to local areas.
+Twenty-fifth Report of Session 2014-15.
+HC 676).

-- at the level of allocation between individual patients (for example where clinical ethics committees in hospitals or CCG committees determine 'exceptional case' requests for treatment that would otherwise not be made available). - 5 Key ethical questions arising in such debates relate to the scope for varying definitions of both 'need' and of 'fairness'/'equity'/justice'.
+- hence by definition what services will not be available, or will be available only in limited quantity); and - at the level of allocation between individual patients (for example where clinical ethics committees in hospitals or CCG committees determine 'exceptional case' requests for treatment that would otherwise not be made available). - 5 Key ethical questions arising in such debates relate to the scope for varying definitions of both 'need' and of 'fairness'/'equity'/'justice'.
 Examples include: - How should 'health' need be defined?
 What comes under the banner of 'health', rather than 'social' need, and is there any consensus on when 'demands' become 'needs'?
-While the threshold question of when needs are 'health-related' rather than 'social' remains an ongoing challenge for the NHS (see paragraph 33 below), the creation of the National Institute for Health and Care Excellence,11 and its remit to develop evidence-based guidelines on the management of particular health conditions, provides one practical way in which a national 'steer' is provided on what needs local health services should be providing. - What approach to 'fairness' should be taken (and should there be a single model across all the levels of allocation)?
+While the threshold question of when needs are 'health-related' rather than 'social' remains an ongoing challenge for the NHS (see paragraph 33 below), the creation of the National Institute for Health and Care Excellence (NICE), and its remit to develop evidence-based guidelines on the management of particular health conditions, provides one practical way in which a national 'steer' is provided on what needs local health services should be providing. - What approach to 'fairness' should be taken (and should there be a single model across all the levels of allocation)?
 The NHS Commissioning Board takes the approach of "equal access for equal clinical need", but also suggests that "priority may be given to health services targeting the needs of sub-groups of the population who currently have poorer than average health outcomes".
 In its cost-effectiveness appraisals, NICE makes use of 'Quality Adjusted Life Years' (QALYs) which provide a utilitarian tool for calculating what treatments will maximise quality and length of life.
 However, in recognition of the strong criticisms to which QALYs have been subject on equity grounds, NICE also emphasises the importance of its Social value judgments in deciding whether or not to recommend an intervention as suitable for adoption by the NHS, with explicit reference to "the need to distribute health resources in the fairest way within society as a whole". - Distinct questions of procedural ethics also arise, raising such questions as where responsibility for making particular decisions should lie; how transparent the process of decision-making is; and who should determine (or be involved in determining) the criteria by which allocation decisions are made.
-The 2013 NHS Commissioning Board interim guidance on priority setting highlights the importance of these procedural factors, emphasising the need to take a "systematic" approach that "fairly"
+The 2013 NHS Commissioning